webpro-nl/knip/packages/docs/src/content/docs/guides/configuring-project-files.md

 Remember to keep adding the exclamation mark `suffix!` for production file patterns.

-In large projects where a single configuration for both default and production mode gets unwieldy, it might be interesting to consider using a separate configuration file for production mode:
+In rare occasions, for large projects where a single configuration for both default and production mode gets unwieldy, it might be interesting to consider using a separate configuration file for production mode:

 ```shell
 knip --production --config knip.production.json